What is Dorsal Scapular Nerve Entrapment? (and How To Fix it)

 In terms of fixing the pain long term, we use functional rehabilitation to strengthen the weak muscles that give the overactive muscles a reason not to work so hard.

 For example, when the medial scalene, levator scapula, and rhomboids are holding excessive tone for whatever reason, this can lead the shoulder blade to be in an improper position along the rib cage.

 This could take the form of what is called a “winged scapula”.
 When the scapula is in a winged position, it stretches out the serratus anterior, and when a muscle is stretched out for a prolonged period of time, it will begin to lose its contractability and become weak and even inhibited.

 Our Doctors will work to free up tension in the muscles and excitability along the DSN, and our Rehab Specialist will work to restore function by restoring activation and strength back into the serratus anterior.

 This, in turn, will help to fix the winged scapula and return the shoulder blade back to a proper position along the rib cage.

 All working together to help you feel better fast and return back to a life free of limitations.

 Exercises To Consider

 Here are some great exercises we recommend to wake up and strengthen the serratus anterior:

-We have 3 Seattle locations and 1 Portland location to serve you.
+We have 2 Seattle locations (West Seattle and Green Lake) and 1 Portland location to serve you.
 Give us a call or submit and Make An Appointment today!